SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     { $0 + $1 }

-For more information and examples of closures, see :doc:`../LanguageGuide/Closures`.
+For more information and examples of closure expressions, see :ref:`Closures_ClosureExpressions`.

 .. langref-grammar